 Less daylight, cooler weather, more time indoors.
 When winter comes around, it seems like there are countless reasons to draw on extra power.
 Though hefty winter electric bills have been a challenge for decades, our increasing adoption of technology and electricity-powered devices has sent electricity consumption through the roof.
-According to the the average American uses 220% more electricity in 2014 than in 1960.
+According to the World Bank, the average American uses 220% more electricity in 2014 than in 1960.
 Unchecked, this heightened expense can strain your budget in the winter months.
 But don’t stay in the dark – check out our tips on how to slash your electric bill without having to make crazy lifestyle changes.

 Kick the temperature down seven to ten degrees while at work or asleep, and turn it back to a comfortable level when you get home or wake up.
 The best news?
 You don’t have to sacrifice a cozy house!

 However, if you have a multi-stage heat pump or electric elements for backup on your heat pump, don’t change your setpoint significantly, as this can actually take more electricity to heat the space back up.

 Switch to a Programmable or Smart Thermostat

 Turning down the heat while you’re away may sound great – but implementing it on a consistent basis will take some thought until it becomes a habit.
 You can avoid that by investing in a programmable thermostat or a smart thermostat.

 With a programmable thermostat, you’ll be able to program several temperatures throughout the day, meaning you won’t have to adjust the temperature on a daily basis.